 Funding from collaboration partners and others has in the past and may in the future involve issuance by us of our shares.
-Because we do not currently have any such arrangements, we cannot be certain how the purchase price of such shares, the relevant market price or premium, if any, will be determined or when such determinations will be made.
+We cannot be certain how the purchase price of such shares, the relevant market price or premium, if any, will be determined or when such determinations will be made.
 Any such issuance could result in dilution in the value of our issued and outstanding shares.